Weaponized Social Media: A New Era of Misinformation

 Misinformation brokers will always be first adopters of new communication media.
 They can’t be stopped, but digital literacy can be used to make their methods less effective.

 If something you see on social media makes you feel like this, it could be part of a misinformation campaign.
-These folks are great marketers, and know what to put in their content to get an emotional reaction from you.
+Remember, these folks are great marketers, and know what to put in their content to get an emotional reaction from you.
 Take a breath – step away from the computer!

 Remember you were probably specifically targeted, so the worst thing you can do is to spread the rage.
 That’s what misinformation agents are counting on!
 Some other tips:

-• Make sure you’re not arguing with a bot, or with someone paid to cut and paste troll-like responses from a campaign spreadsheet.
+• Don’t argue with a bot, or with someone paid to cut and paste troll-like responses from a campaign spreadsheet.

 • Hack their messaging!
 Google the phrase that got you upset.
 If it shows up in other social media platforms, videos, or news content, congratulations.
-You’ve been the target of a misinformation campaign.
+You’ve been the target of a weaponized social media misinformation campaign.

 • Get off the internet.
 Humans are not built for 24×7 news cycles.
 We have had enough legitimate bad news over the last 3 years, we don’t need to subject ourselves to misinformation content as well.
 Have real conversations with your family, friends, neighbors, and community members.